Powerful brightening in a lightweight serum—store sealed and away from heat and light to preserve potency.

 Pro Tip: Keep Your Vitamin C Fresh (So You’re Not Paying for Oxidation)

-Vitamin C is one of those ingredients where storage matters.
-Keep your bottle tightly closed, out of heat and sunlight, and ideally in a drawer or cabinet instead of on the counter.
-If you are slow to finish products, consider pump packaging (often more protective) and smaller bottle sizes, even if they cost a bit more per ounce.
+Vitamin C is one of those ingredients where storage really matters.
+Keep the bottle tightly closed and away from heat and direct sunlight.
+A drawer or cabinet is usually better than leaving it on the bathroom counter.
+If you are slow to finish products, pump packaging and smaller bottles can be a smarter buy, even if the price per ounce looks higher.

 💡 Editor’s Final Thoughts

-Final Verdict: Paula’s Choice C15 Super Booster is my top pick because it delivers the most consistent, noticeable brightening with a proven vitamin C blend and a texture that layers easily.
-If your skin is sensitive, go with Mad Hippie Vitamin C Serum for a gentler daily routine that still supports an even tone.
+Final Verdict: Paula’s Choice C15 Super Booster is the top pick here because it combines a well-known vitamin C blend with a lightweight texture that is easy to use in a real morning routine.
+If your skin is sensitive or you want a gentler daily option, Mad Hippie Vitamin C Serum is the better fit for steady, lower-irritation use.

 See also